Esh, County Durham: History

 The tiny village of Esh (which should not be confused with Esh Winning in the Deerness Valley to the south) is situated to the south west of Langley Park on a hill between the valleys of the Browney and Deerness.
-Sometimes known as Old Esh, its Anglo-Saxon name means 'Ash' as in the tree but 'esh' reflects the old Northumbrian dialect once spoken throughout the north.
+Sometimes known as Old Esh, its Anglo-Saxon name means 'Ash' as in the tree but 'esh' reflects the traditional Northumbrian dialect historically spoken throughout the North.

 Esh later gave its name to a family of medieval times called De Esh who resided here up until the reign of Henry VIII.
 They included Simon De Esh, a High Sheriff and Bailiff of Durham in the 1300s.
 Esh village, which dates from 1283, may be on the site of their private family chapel.
 The walled village green south of the church includes a prominent stone cross inscribed with the letters ‘I.H.S’ and dating to 1687.
 Nearby, a farmhouse called Esh Hall was built by the Smythe family in the 1600s.

 The Smythes who originated from Nunstainton near Sedgefield succeeded the De Esh family and were fiercely Roman Catholic even during the later Tudor era when Catholics were persecuted.
 They established an illegal place of worship, at nearby Newhouse (near Esh Winning) and this continued in use until 1798.
 A Catholic church was later built on the site serving Irish Catholics in the newly established colliery village of Esh Winning.
 Sir Edward Smythe of Esh Hall replaced the Newhouse with a new place of worship which opened in 1800 at a place to the west of Esh village that came to be called Esh Laude.
 Perhaps wary of past persecution and the tradition of disguising Catholic places of worship, Esh Laude was built to resemble a farmhouse.
 It is the oldest church in the Roman Catholic Diocese of Hexham and Newcastle that serves the North-East.